 Know more about Durga Maa

 Durga Mata’s vahan (vehicle), the lion, represents strength, courage, and control over powerful emotions.
-The lion stands for raw power and bravery.
+The lion also represents raw power and bravery.
 When it becomes the vehicle of the Goddess, it shows how she has complete command over even the fiercest forces of nature and human instincts.

 According to legends, when Goddess Parvati was meditating, a fierce lion tried to attack her.
 But when she looked at him with love and compassion, he became calm and devoted to her, turning into her loyal companion.
 Lord Shiva later named him Somnandi.
 Some also believe that the lion was either a gift from her father, Himavan, or a defeated demon given to her by her son, Kartikeya.